-Have you tried making homemade bread crumbs yet?
-Well, you should!
-It’s so quick and simple to make, you’ll surely wonder why you have not done so earlier!
+Have you tried making homemade breadcrumbs yet?
+Give it a try now.
+It’s so quick and simple to prepare from scratch — you’ll wonder why you have not done so earlier!

-I started making my own homemade bread crumbs when I saw my mother-in-law doing exactly the same thing.
+I started making homemade breadcrumbs when I saw my mother-in-law doing it.

-To reiterate her philosophy, it’s one of those things that’s not worth buying at all — because it’s so easy to make your own.
+As she always says, it’s one of those things that’s not worth buying because it’s so easy to make your own.

 - If the bread is already dry, you can skip placing them in the oven.
 Just leave them out for a longer period and then store them properly.

 - Feel free to add your favorite seasoning to these homemade breadcrumbs, depending on what your dish calls for.

 Adding different types of dried herbs is an option, plus salt and pepper.

 - When you store these DIY breadcrumbs in the freezer, write the date on the bag to help you remember.